EthanCutting/Hack-The-Box-HTB-/Shelock/SalineBreeze-1-README.md

 This repository documents my investigation and answers for the **SalineBreeze-1 Sherlock** challenge on **Hack The Box**, which focuses on the **Salt Typhoon** (aka **GhostEmperor / Earth Estries**) advanced persistent threat group.

-> ⚠️ This content is for **educational purposes only** and reflects analysis performed in a legal, controlled environment (HTB Sherlock).

 ---

 ## Scenario Overview